 The Peruvian file

-Our off the grid solutions in the Andean Area, a case developed with the Government of Lima for rural villages
+FastPower has delivered its off grid solutions in the Andean Area, a case developed with the Government of Lima for rural villages.

 Most of the population of Peru lives in remote rural areas, often at very disadvantageous locations.
 Numbers say grid electricity is used by 39% of the rural households, a tiny fraction of households, 0.6% have generators.